9 benefits of aquarobics for seniors

 Chronic conditions

-Exercising in heated pools can offer the additional benefit of pain reduction, especially for those with chronic joint or tissue conditions.8
+Exercising in heated pools can offer the additional benefit of pain reduction, especially for those with chronic joint or tissue conditions.

 Social benefits

-Socialisation is associated with positive health impacts for seniors.9 Group aquarobics classes provide a socialisation benefit, which can be a motivator for people of all groups to try and maintain new exercise regimes.
+Staying connected and socialising is important as we get older.
+Group aquarobics classes provide a socialisation benefit, which can be a motivator for people of all groups to try and maintain new exercise regimes.
 Seniors can enjoy exercising with others as well as the opportunity to develop new friendships that go beyond classes.
-In addition, the social nature of group classes can encourage you to maintain your exercise program,so if you are more likely to continue with an ongoing exercise routine because you enjoy working out and meeting others, aquarobics is the place for you.
+In addition, the social nature of group classes can encourage you to maintain your exercise program, so if you are more likely to continue with an ongoing exercise routine because you enjoy working out and meeting others, aquarobics is the place for you.

 Types of water-based activities to try

 Aquarobics is not the only water-based exercise that seniors can explore.
-Other forms of exercise include water yoga, ai chi, and even water pilates.2
+Other forms of exercise include water yoga, ai chi, and even water Pilates.

 • Water yoga – Try water-based yoga exercises that have been adapted for the water, including breathing exercises and stretching to improve balance, alignment, lengthening, and relaxing.
 Water yoga can relieve any aches and pains while building coordination.